 “I find that cat owners always want to know why cats do what they do,” says Mieshelle Nagelschneider, cat behaviourist and founder of The Cat Behavior Clinic in Portland, Oregon.

 They’re curious for good reason—cats have long had a reputation for being aloof, self-reliant, and mysterious.
 They’ve been domesticated for thousands of years, yet still remain enigmatic to their human companions today.
 Enter cat behaviourists like Mieshelle and Pam Johnson-Bennett, a pioneer in the field of cat behaviour consulting.
-They’ve helped tens of thousands of cat owners around the world understand what makes their cats tick.
+They’ve helped tens of thousands of cat owners around the world understand how cats think.

 Ask both behaviourists and they’ll tell you that the need for people in their profession is there.
 Pam is the author of seven award-winning books on cat behaviour and training—dubbed the “cat bibles” of understanding felines—and one of the most sought-after cat behaviour experts in the world.